 Payoneer is a company for global payments and money transfers online that issues a pre-paid MasterCard.
-Using this card you can withdraw money from any ATM all over the world.
-You don’t need a bank account to get the card but your will have to make a onetime payment to receive it.
-Your account in Payoneer will have monthly maintenance costs, which are actually very low, and each time you make an ATM withdrawal you will also have a cost (from the bank and from Payoneer).
+Using this card, you can withdraw money from any ATM all over the world.
+You don’t need a bank account to get the card, but you will have to make a one-time payment to receive it.
+Your account in Payoneer will have monthly maintenance costs, which are actually very low, and each time you make an ATM withdrawal, you will also have a cost (from the bank and from Payoneer).
 If you use your card to make purchases, there is no cost.

-In order to withdraw your money from PayPal, you need to request Payoneer’s pre-paid MasterCard and the US Payment Service in Payoneer (which is a virtual US account).
+To withdraw your money from PayPal, you need to request Payoneer’s pre-paid MasterCard and the US Payment Service in Payoneer (which is a virtual US account).
 Then you will have to enter the information of your U.S. account in PayPal and then send your PayPal balance to this account.
-In a few days, the money will be loaded in your Payoneer Mastercard and you will be able to withdraw from an ATM or shop as you would do with any credit card.
+In a few days, the money will be loaded in your Payoneer Mastercard, and you will be able to withdraw from an ATM or shop as you would do with any credit card.

-As a freelance translator, the costs you will have from both your PayPal and Payonner account, and the transactions are the following:
+As a freelance translator, the costs you will have from both your PayPal and Payoneer account and the transactions are the following:

 - Cost for receiving money in your PayPal account